seansbox/gameicons-xlsx/README.md

 # gameicons-xlsx

-A keyword-searchable Excel + Font representation of the incredible game-icons library
+A keyword-searchable Webfont and Excel representation of the incredible game-icons library

 ## Description